 Laurel Police Cops Camp

-Laurel Police Cops Camp will be held this year from August 12, 2019 to August 16, 2019 from 9am to 4pm at Gude Park located at 8300 Mulberry Street in Laurel.
+Laurel Police Cops Camp will be held this year from August 10, 2020 to August 14, 2020 from 9am to 4pm at Gude Park located at 8300 Mulberry Street in Laurel.
 The camp is available for children ages 6-13.
 The cost for this year's camp is $150 per camper.
 The five day camp allows the children to work closely with Laurel Police officers to learn about the various jobs and specialties of a police officer as well as allows for the children to interact with officers on a daily basis in a more casual setting.
 This year's itinerary includes topics such as K9, ERT (Emergency Response Team), Evidence Collection and Processing, as well as other fun topics.
 There is a maximum number of campers of 80 and registration will begin on May 1, 2020 *** (subject to change due to COVID-19 restrictions)***

 To register your child for Cops Camp, please print and fill out all three forms listed below.
 You can either send the forms to us or drop the forms off in person at our station.
 Be sure to include a check or money order for the registration fee.
 Please use the below address to send the forms for registration:

 For more information about the camp please contact Sgt.
 Boswell or Cpl.
 Johnson at 301-498-0092 or email [email protected].

 Our Community Policing Unit currently has three officers certified to install/inspect your child's car seat.
 Installations/Inspections are no cost and are available by appointment only.
 Appointments are generally made for Wednesday afternoons and last about 45-60 minutes.
 Child car seats must be new or have a known history and not expired to be installed.
 Please contact the CPU unit at 301-498-0092 to schedule an appointment or email [email protected].
 Please have the year, make, and model of your vehicle as well as the name and model of the car seat you would like installed available when calling to schedule or include that information in an email.